SumanCODE-hash/Data_Analysis_With_SQL_Queries_Healthcare_data/README.md

 - Detailed insights into revenue streams, payment patterns, and operational performance indicators

 ---
+## Tools that used in this project
+1. PostgreSQL as dataase,
+2. SQL queries to perform analysis
+3. Python (pandas, matplotlib, seaborn) to Vizualization
+4.
 This repository includes SQL scripts for healthcare analytics that can be adapted for hospital data systems aiming to enhance patient care tracking and financial oversight.
+---
 ## Query 1: Appointment + Treatment + Billing + Patient Integration
 -- Purpose: Create a comprehensive view of appointment status, reasons for visit, treatment details, billing, and insurance provider.
 -- Insight: Supports clinical + financial reporting by combining operational and billing data into one unified dataset.